Any planning in procurement can be more or less strategic.

 They facilitate swift supplier discovery, evaluation, and risk assessment.

-With our Complex Search API, you can use natural language input to efficiently identify suppliers that meet your required quality standards and possess the necessary industry certifications.
+With our company search service, you can use natural language input to efficiently identify suppliers that meet your required quality standards and possess the necessary industry certifications.

 Source: Veridion